Enroll now to join this live cohort based course led by Andrei Hagiu and Julian Wright

-Learn how to rigorously evaluate the strength and defensibility of businesses built on network effects
+Learn how to rigorously evaluate the upside potential of network effects and how to make design choices that enhance their defensibility.

 Andrei Hagiu and Julian Wright are leading experts on platform businesses and network effects, on which they have done research, consulting and investment work for over twenty years.

-Together, they have published dozens of professional economics articles, nine Harvard Business Review articles, and a recently launched Substack newsletter, all focused on various aspects of platform strategy.
-They are also active angel investors in platform businesses, having invested in hundreds of startups and provided advice to many.
+Together, they have published dozens of professional economics articles, nine Harvard Business Review articles, and a Substack newsletter, all focused on various aspects of platform strategy.
+They are also active angel investors in platform businesses, having invested in hundreds of startups (including Dapper Labs, Grin, OpenSea, Papa and Turing) and provided advice to many.

 Andrei has taught MBA and executive education courses on platform strategy at HBS, MIT and Boston University for over 15 years.
 He has also consulted with ADP, Equifax, Hearst and Intuit – all on the topic of how to transform products into platforms.